patiljignesh/iOS-Swift-with-First-Principles/README.md

 33. [Understanding App Lifecyle](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle)

+34. Local Data Persistance using User Defaults, Core Data and Realm

 ## DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.